 - Over 650 victims and witnesses in 384 criminal cases received support from witness support offices through almost 2,000 interventions.
 Almost 50% were children or juveniles appearing as victims and witnesses;

 - Standardised procedures for witness support offices that ensure both equal treatment and approach in the provision of witness support services at all judicial levels;

 - The professional capacities of judges and prosecutors in the field of witness support strengthened and the efficiency of criminal proceedings positively effected as a result;

 - Responding to the vast range of victims’ and witnesses’ needs and their referral to other governmental and non-governmental institutions for long-term treatment and help has improved the perception of judicial institutions by the general public.

-- Comprehensive approach to the provision of witness support services that include referral mechanisms and the co-ordination of the roles of out-of-court service providers.
+- Comprehensive approach to the provision of witness support services that includes referral mechanisms and the co-ordination of the roles of out-of-court service providers.

 |Donor name||Amount contributed per year|